-In the hands of experienced dentists like Dr. Amir and Dr. Sunny, a root canal at our Emmaus, PA is a straightforward procedure and nothing to fear.
+In the hands of experienced dentists like Dr. Amir and Dr. Sunny, a root canal at our Allentown, PA dental office is a straightforward procedure and nothing to fear.
 If you’re in pain and think you need a root canal, please call us so we can get you the care you need and save the tooth.

 How long does it take to recover from root canal treatment?

 As the local anesthetic wears off, you may feel some mild pain or soreness in the area, but this should last for only a day or two.
 Avoid chewing on hard foods in the first couple of days after your procedure which could intensify any discomfort.